jalik/js-schema/README.md

     }
 });

-// This is valid
+// This won't throw any error because data is valid UserSchema.validate({
-UserSchema.validate({
     name: 'karl',
     email: 'karl@mail.com'
 });

-// This is not valid
+// This is not valid, an error will be thrown UserSchema.validate({
-UserSchema.validate({
     email: 'karl@mail.com',
     birthday: '1999-12-20'